UW-Madison-SDC/SDC-Projects/README.md

 We have attempted to address all of these issues (and of course if there were other issues, please let us know in the project form).
 * We now have a more concrete definition of programming levels with approximate class breakdown (see form)
 * We are decreasing the randomness of leads by asking for those who are willing to take on the role
-* There is an end of semester project celebration / informal presentation
+* There is an end of semester project celebration / informal **no pressure** presentation to show off what you did
 * This page is made available after our first meeting through the discord
 * We have a project template with some ideas on what a project of appropriate difficulty will look like, and some example projects that you could complete if you don't have any ideas.